devlikeapro/waha-docs/content/en/docs/how-to/deploy/index.md

 ### Using the WhatsApp HTTP API Services

-There are two services provided in the `docker-compose.yml` file - `whatsapp-http-api` and `whatsapp-http-api-plus`.
+There are two services provided in the `docker-compose.yml` file - `waha` and `waha-plus`.
 It is important to note that these services must not be run at the same time.
-By default, the `whatsapp-http-api` service will be used.
+By default, the `waha` service will be used.

-To use the `whatsapp-http-api-plus` service, you need to specify it in the command.
+To use the `waha-plus` service, you need to specify it in the command.